Alex Borgella, Ph.D.

 Research

 My research program is dedicated to understanding the mental processes behind how biases form, the ways they persist, and how we talk about them.
-My main research interests are in three interdependent areas:

-• how members of different social groups communicate in intergroup contexts,
+• How members of different social groups communicate in intergroup contexts.

-• how bias manifests and affects people differently within individual social categories.
+• How bias manifests and affects people differently within individual social categories.

 For much more detail on current research projects, previous studies, student projects, and future directions, please check out my lab, The Social Psychological Experimentation (SPEx) Lab at Fort Lewis College.